Call for the Best Deals : 0800 098 8877

 Keep Surfaces Clean

-Store all foods (including pet food) in sealed containers and clean up residues immediately.
-Wipe prep areas with vinegar solution to remove attractants.
+Store all foods in sealed containers, including pet food.
+Clean up residues immediately after meals.
+Wipe preparation areas with vinegar solution to remove attractant traces.

 Seal Entry Points

-Fill cracks in masonry, seal gaps around pipes and cables, and fit tight brush seals to doors.
-Weather-strip windows and check foundations periodically for new gaps.
+Fill cracks in masonry and seal gaps around pipes and cables.
+Fit tight brush seals to doors and weather-strip windows.
+Check foundations periodically for new gaps appearing.

 Remove Food Sources

-Clear pet feeding areas daily, store feed securely, and remove fallen fruit promptly.
+Clear pet feeding areas daily and store feed securely.
+Remove fallen fruit from the garden promptly.
 Keep compost lids tight and turn contents regularly to reduce attractiveness.

 Companion Planting for Ant Control

-- Mint, lavender, rosemary: aromatic deterrents along paths and thresholds
+• Mint, lavender, rosemary: aromatic deterrents along paths and thresholds.
+Read our guide to growing lavender for best results.

-- Wormwood (Artemisia absinthium): strongly scented; helps reduce aphid pressure
+• Wormwood (Artemisia absinthium): strongly scented and helps reduce aphid pressure around beds.

-- Garlic: sulphur compounds can discourage activity near beds
+• Garlic: sulphur compounds discourage ant activity near vegetable beds.

 Understanding UK Ant Species